JffMv/library_of_complex_numbers/README.md

 # Hi WELCOME
-### This is a carpt, where you find my work about numbers complex.
+### This is a carpt, where you find my work about complex numbers.

-## For resume: It´s a library the fuctions whith oparations.
+## For resume: It´s a library whith the fuctions the oparations the complex numbers.